 - Blue Pathway students will study OCN NI Certificate (Level 2) in Information Technology Applications.
 This qualification is portfolio based, and is awarded at either a pass or a fail.
-A pass is equivalent to a grade B. - Yellow Pathway students will study OCN NI Certificate (Level 2) in Information Technology Applications or CCEA GCSE Business and Communication Systems.
-CCEA GCSE Business and Communication Systems course comprises of 3 modules: Unit 1 and Unit 2 are computer based and written examinations worth 75% of the course, and a controlled assessment in Unit 3 worth 25%.
-It is graded A\-G. - Red Pathway students will have the opportunity to study OCR GCSE Computer Science or CCEA GCSE Business and Communication Systems.
+A pass is equivalent to a grade B. - Yellow Pathway students will study CCEA GCSE Business and Communication Systems.
+CCEA GCSE Business and Communication Systems course comprises 3 modules: Unit 1 and Unit 2 are computer based and written examinations worth 75% of the course, and a controlled assessment in Unit 3 worth 25%.
+It is graded A-G. - Red Pathway students will have the opportunity to study OCR GCSE Computer Science or CCEA GCSE Business and Communication Systems.
 OCR GCSE Computer Science contains 2 external examination papers, with some practical programming assessments included throughout the course.
-It is graded at 9-1 which is equivalent to A\-G.
+It is graded at 9-1 which is equivalent to A-G.